Kentucky's Military History

 Kentucky's military story reaches back to the earliest frontier clashes and continues through every major conflict.
 Kentucky families sent soldiers, scouts, militiamen, and volunteers into battles that shaped both the state and the nation.
 This project brings together resources for tracing Kentuckians who served in early conflicts.
-You will find links to service records, pension indexes, regimental histories, unit rosters, cemetery information, and county-level materials contributed by researchers.
-Each section points to reliable starting places for documenting service and placing an ancestor within the broader military history of the Commonwealth, making it easier for researchers to trace service, understand context, and connect individuals to the larger history.
+Each section includes a brief history of Kentucky's involvement in the conflict, additional resources for understanding context, and links to resources for service records, pension indexes, regimental histories, unit rosters, cemetery information, and county-level materials contributed by researchers.
+They can help you to identify your ancestor, and connect him/her to the larger history of the Commonwealth.

 Revolutionary War (1775-1783)

-• History - Kentucky was not even a county in the unorganized western reaches of the colony of Virginia when the war began; yet it played a crucial role in the American Revolutionary War.
+- History - Kentucky did not yet exist when the war began, except as part of the unorganized western territory of the colony of Virginia; yet the area's settlers played a crucial role in the American Revolution.

 Mexican-American War (1846-1848)